 - Be processed in a manner that ensures appropriate security of personal data, including protection against unauthorized or unlawful processing, accidental loss, destruction or damage.

 Entrust processes sensitive information on behalf of colleagues across various business systems and limited special category data in Workday.
 Appropriate controls are in place and outlined in the Special Category Data, Benefits and Payroll DPIAs and the Access Control Standard for Sensitive and Special Category Data available on the Entrust Compliance site.

 The Company may only process personal data if permitted to do so under Data Protection Laws.
 The following are the grounds Entrust relies upon to process personal data:

 - For the performance of a contract to which the data subject is party, or to take steps at the request of the data subject prior to entering into a contract;

 - For compliance with a legal obligation to which Entrust is subject; and/or

 - To pursue Entrust’s legitimate interests, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.

 In addition to these grounds, Entrust may also process personal data where the data subject has given consent to the processing for one or more specified purposes, provided that the consent is freely given, specific, informed and an unambiguous indication of the data subject’s wishes.
 Where Entrust uses consent as the grounds for processing, a data subject has the right to withdraw consent at any time and for any reason.

-Entrust may, on occasion, also need to process special categories of personal data for employees or contingent workers (e.g., where required by safe employment practices).
+Entrust may, on occasion, also need to process special categories of personal data for customers, employees or contingent workers (e.g., where required by safe employment practices).
 When Entrust processes or uses a third party to process on its behalf special categories of personal data, Entrust will ensure, where applicable, that the following conditions are satisfied: